averykhoo/vibe-player/vibe-player/CONTRIBUTING-LLM.md

             *   This phase is iterative; expect internal cycles of generation, testing, and bug fixing based on user feedback until the core functionality works.
             *   **Add inline code comments explaining immediate, localized implementation choices or reasons for rejecting quick alternatives at that specific point.**
             *   Output: Working rough feature/functionality, updated usage docs (`README.md`), **localized rationale in code comments.** **Targeted code generation.**
+            *   Testing Step (MVP): After the core MVP code generation for a phase is complete, LLM explicitly pauses and prompts the user: *"Phase X MVP implementation complete.
+Please perform testing.
+Focus on [Specific areas A, B, C related to the implemented features].
+Report any issues before proceeding to the Refactor phase or the next MVP phase."* LLM can suggest specific test cases (e.g., "Try loading file type Y", "Seek while playing at speed Z", "Verify behavior near time X").
         *   **3. Refactor:**
             *   Improve code quality (idiomatic, robust), integrate cleanly, update detailed docs, address technical debt. **This is the phase where the LLM is actively encouraged (per P3.1) to propose and discuss significant improvements, potentially including rewrites of sections or the entire codebase, if beneficial for long-term health.** The goal is not just polishing one feature, but improving the overall quality and maintainability of the affected code, potentially spanning multiple modules or the entire project.
 Treat "improving codebase health" as a valid goal for this phase.
             *   **Review POC/MVP comments: Migrate significant architectural rationale, major rejected alternatives, or fundamental limitations discovered to `architecture.md`.
 Remove or refine purely temporary/obsolete comments.**
             *   Output: Improved codebase structure/quality. **Updated `architecture.md` (reflecting final design and migrated rationale).** Cleaned-up code comments. **Refactoring-focused code generation (potentially including full file replacements per P4.1.4).**
+            *   Testing Step (Refactor): After refactoring changes are applied, LLM explicitly pauses and prompts the user: *"Phase X Refactoring complete.
+Please perform regression testing, focusing on [Areas A, B, C affected by refactor] and general stability.
+Report any issues."*

 ### P6: Dependency Management Clarity